Identification and Adaptive Control of Markov Jump Systems: Sample Complexity and Regret Bounds: Related Work

-$\bullet$ {\bf{Sample Complexity of System Identification:}} There is a recent surge of interest towards understanding the sample complexity of learning linear dynamical systems from a single trajectory under mild assumptions \cite{oymak2018non}, using statistical tools like martingales \cite{ sarkar2019near,simchowitz2018learning,tsiamis2019finite} or mixing-time arguments \cite{kuznetsov2017generalization,mohri2008stability}.
-Recently, \cite{jedra2020finite} provides precise rates for the finite-time identification of LTI systems using a single trajectory.
+$\bullet$ {\bf{Sample Complexity of System Identification:}} There is a recent surge of interest toward understanding the sample complexity of learning linear dynamical systems from a single trajectory under mild assumptions \citep{oymak2021revisiting}, using statistical tools like martingales \citep{ simchowitz2018learning,sarkar2019near,tsiamis2019finite} or mixing time arguments \citep{mohri2008stability,kuznetsov2017generalization}.
+Recently, \citet{jedra2020finite} provides precise rates for the finite-time identification of LTI (linear time-invariant) systems using a single trajectory.
 The literature gets scarcer for switched systems.
-In \cite{lale2020stability}, a novel approach based on Lyapunov equation is proposed for systems with stochastic switches, but no theory is built. \cite{sarkar2019nonparametric} is one of the early works -- and it seems to be the only work not assuming persistence of excitation -- to provide finite sample analysis for learning systems with stochastic switches, yet with additional strong assumptions like independent switches and small joint spectral radius.
+In \citet{lale2020stability}, a novel approach based on Lyapunov equation is proposed for systems with stochastic switches, yet theoretical guarantees are lacking. \citet{sarkar2019nonparametric} is one of the early works to provide finite sample analysis for learning systems with stochastic switches, yet with additional strong assumptions like independent switches and small joint spectral radius.
 The proof techniques developed within our work aim to obviate such assumptions.
+Closer to our work, \citet{sayedana2024strong} studies the problem of system identification for autonomous~(no control inputs) MJSs with perfect state observations.
+In contrast to our paper, the error bounds in \citet{sayedana2024strong} are asymptotic and hold in the limit, that is, it does not provide finite time guarantees.
 Our paper tackles the open problem of learning MJS from finite samples, obtained from a single trajectory, with theoretical guarantees under mild assumptions.
+The problem of learning mixture of linear dynamical systems or piecewise affine systems has recently attracted significant attention~\citep{chen2022learning,bakshi2023tensor,block2024smoothed,shi2022finite}.
+Besides learning, \citet{shi2022finite} also studies the effect of switching strategies~(arbitrary or subject to an average dwell time constraint) on the estimation error.